YnkDK/intentionally-left-blank/README.md

   - HTML checkers and other tools

 # Configuration
-By using the raw index.html it requires no configuration.

 If the page should be deployed to Cloudflare Workers the wrangler.toml should be updated according to [their documentation](https://developers.cloudflare.com/workers/).

 # Licensing